Supervisor FAQ: Student Employees, Remote Work, and Sick-Leave

 The university compensates our employees (staff, faculty, and student) for work performed.
 Unfortunately, the university cannot pay an employee for work they have not completed.
 If possible, you might find tasks or projects for your student worker to complete that can be done remotely, even if the job assignment is only temporary--the students can resume their typical work responsibilities when the university resumes normal scheduling.

-Since classes are not cancelled but moved to the online realm, the weekly hours maximum of 25 (for domestic students) or 20 (for international students) will resume effect at the end of our scheduled Spring Break (Sunday, Mar.
-14).
+Since classes continue to be held in an online format, the weekly hours maximum of 25 (for domestic students) or 20 (for international students) will remain in effect.
 Although students will not need to travel between physical buildings, we must ensure that their study time is protected and that their main focus remains academic.